On finiteness of verbal subgroups: Proof of Theorem

-\begin{proof}[Proof of Theorem \ref{engel-like non-commutator}] Let $w$ be either the word $[u_1,\dots,u_s]$ or the word $[v,u_1,\dots,u_s]$, and let $G$ be a group in which $G_w$ is finite.
+\begin{proof} Let the word $w$ be either $[u_1,\dots,u_s]$ or $[v,u_1,\dots,u_s]$, and let $G$ be a group in which $G_w$ is finite.
 We need to show that $w(G)$ is finite, too.
 By virtue of of Lemmas \ref{w(G)' finite} and \ref{aaa} without loss of generality we may assume that $w(G)$ is torsion-free abelian.